 The Oakley Flak 2.0 provides all around performance in a stylish package that can keep up with whatever outdoor activities you pursue.

 Due to a contoured design, the Oakley Flak 2.0 XL pack what feels like a a lot of eye protection into a relatively small lens.
 Even on sandy downhill singletrack the Oakley Flak 2.0 XL's lenses were able to keep both the dust and the wind out of our eyes.
 There is one caveat: these glasses fit medium sized faces best.
 When we handed them off to some of our larger faced colleagues there was a visible gap below their eyes.
 This kept them from competing with other models like the PRIZM Road that have large enough lenses to cover any size face.

 The Oakley Flak 2.0 XL was amongst the most comfortable sunglasses that we tested.
 The large, rubber nose pieces make for a secure fit, even when sweating hard, and spread pressure out evenly so you don't end up with annoying hot spots after wearing them all day.
 The temples feature Oakley's patented 'unobtanium' rubber and feel comfortable behind the ear and makes sure the glasses stay put, even when taking a big whipper at the sport crag.

 The Oakley Flak 2.0 XL was just behind the top scorers in our lens quality testing.
 The glare reduction they provide is good but not great.
 We felt comfortable with them on sitting in the middle of a lake on a sunny day, but every once in awhile a flash off the water would scorch our eyes a bit.
 You can upgrade to polarized lenses for $30 more, which would improve this performance.
 In terms of direct sun blockage they were great.
 Only on the brightest of bluebird days did we feel like we had to squint when looking out over the horizon.
 That being said, this was one test where we saw only minor differences between models.

-The Oakley Flak 2.0 XL shared the top score in our frame build testing.
+The Oakley Flak 2.0 XL earned the top score in our frame build testing.
 The frames feel flexible enough that they'll bend rather than break for minor impacts.
 It also feels like they could wear out if you bend them a lot, so you might want to try and be gentle if you change out the lenses a lot.
 The hinges are much bulkier than most models and feel like they could stand up to a lot of abuse.

 The Flak 2.0 XL comes with one of Oakley's Sport Soft Vault cases.
 This case isn't completely rigid, but it's protective enough that you could toss it in the top of your pack and not worry about breaking your sunglasses.
 You also get a microfiber bag that doubles as a lens cloth, and is perfect for the shove the sunglasses into the water bottle trick for when you don't want to put your sunglasses in your carry on.
 This put it amongst our favorite sunglass cases.